Las Vegas Raiders vs. Chicago Bears NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - When Las Vegas records more than 22.8 points, it is 2-1 against the spread and 3-0 overall.

-- The Raiders collect 406.5 yards per game, 56.5 more yards than the 350 the Bears allow per contest.
+- The Raiders average 406.5 yards per game, 56.5 more yards than the 350 the Bears allow per matchup.

-- Las Vegas is 2-1 against the spread and 3-0 overall when the team churns out more than 350 yards.
+- Las Vegas is 2-1 against the spread and 3-0 overall when the team piles up more than 350 yards.

 - The Raiders have turned the ball over three times this season, three fewer than the Bears have forced (6).